 This all-natural, non-oily makeup remover is vegan and cruelty-free and can help with acne-prone skin, dehydrated skin, and puffy eyes.
-In fact, it's one of the best natural removers for acne-prone skin.
+It's one of the best natural removers for acne-prone skin.

-ELLA i SKiN is based in Canada, all of its products are made locally and meant to target common skin conditions.
-Their products are certified organic by the USDA’s National Organic Program and all of the ingredients are naturally and organically sourced and free from synthetic dyes, preservatives, parabens, and fragrance. (ships to the USA)
+ELLA i SKiN is based in Canada, and all of its products are made locally and meant to target common skin conditions.
+Their products are certified organic by the USDA’s National Organic Program, and all of the ingredients are naturally and organically sourced and free from synthetic dyes, preservatives, parabens, and fragrances. (ships to the USA)

-It's natural and cruelty-free and formulated without harsh detergents, sulphates, and chemical preservatives (looking at you Formelduehdye).
+It's natural, cruelty-free, and formulated without harsh detergents, sulphates, and chemical preservatives (looking at you Formelduehdye).
 The combination of Rosewater and chamomile give this a soft, heavenly scent.
-If you need a natural makeup remover for oily skin, this is your best bet.
+This is your best bet if you need a natural makeup remover for oily skin.

 To say that we love this brand would be a huge understatement, they are one of your top picks for eco-friendly gifts, their zero waste lip balm is the bomb and if you want a natural and organic face moisturizer that will leave your skin gleaming, this is the brand for you.
 Wildcraft Care's non-toxic makeup remover is oil-based and will remove your makeup easily.